WRF-GC/documentation/docs/source/icbc.rst

         startdate                    = 7;
         enddate                      = 21;

 (e) Set the domain for output file (needs to be larger than your WRF-GC domain)

-     If the resolution of global GEOS-Chem simulation is 2x2.5
+If the resolution of global GEOS-Chem simulation is 2x2.5:

 longitude: 0 (index 1):2.5:357.5 (index 144)
-     latitude : -90 (index 1):2:90 (index 91)
+latitude: -90 (index 1):2:90 (index 91)

 Here is an example:

 .. code-block::